dokku/dokku-elasticsearch/README.md

-elasticsearch:destroy <service> [-f|--force]       # delete the elasticsearch service/data/container if there are no links left elasticsearch:enter <service>                      # enter or run a command in a running elasticsearch service container elasticsearch:exists <service>                     # check if the elasticsearch service exists elasticsearch:expose <service> <ports...>          # expose a elasticsearch service on custom port if provided (random port otherwise) elasticsearch:info <service> [--single-info-flag]  # print the service information elasticsearch:link <service> <app> [--link-flags...] # link the elasticsearch service to the app elasticsearch:linked <service> <app>               # check if the elasticsearch service is linked to an app
+elasticsearch:destroy <service> [-f|--force]       # delete the elasticsearch service/data/container if there are no links left elasticsearch:enter <service>                      # enter or run a command in a running elasticsearch service container elasticsearch:exists <service>                     # check if the elasticsearch service exists elasticsearch:expose <service> <ports...>          # expose a elasticsearch service on custom host:port if provided (random port on the 0.0.0.0 interface if otherwise unspecified) elasticsearch:info <service> [--single-info-flag]  # print the service information elasticsearch:link <service> <app> [--link-flags...] # link the elasticsearch service to the app elasticsearch:linked <service> <app>               # check if the elasticsearch service is linked to an app